-▲ WARNING!
+A WARNING!
 Be sure panels are secured to reduce the risk of fire and electric shock.

-Adjusting the Control Assembly's Operatioal Modes found on page 17).
-The set point on this water heater has been factory set to approximately 120°F to reduce the risk of scald injury.
-You may wish to set a higher temperature to provide hot water for automatic dishwashers or laundry machines, to provide more hot water capacity, and to reduce bacterial growth.
-Higher tank temperatures (140° F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause waterborne diseases.
-See Adjusting the Control Assembly's Operatioal Modes found on page 17.
+- Turn the electric power back on. - Set the thermostat to desired temperature.
+The thermostat on this water heater has been factory set to approximately 120°F to reduce the risk of scald injury.
+You may wish to set a higher temperature to wish to set a higher temperature to provide hot water for automatic dishwashers or laundry machines, to provide more hot water capacity, and to reduce bacterial growth.
+Higher tank temperatures (140° F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause water-borne diseases.

 ▲ WARNING!
 Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald (see page 4).

 If you increase the water heater's temperature setting, install Thermostatic Mixing Valve(s) at each point-of-use to reduce the risk of scalding.

-Figure 20 - Adjust Thermostatic Mixing Valves at each point-of-use to 120°F or lower.
+Adjust Thermostatic Mixing Valves at each point-of-use to 120°F or lower.